smartdevicelink/sdl_shaid_docs/docs/Permissions/Overview/index.md

 # Permissions
 A SmartDeviceLink Application requires certain data permissions about the mobility experience.
-These permissions are chosen by the developer and should be synchronized with OEM systems or SDL Server implementations.
+These permissions are chosen by the developer and should be synchronized with OEM systems or SDL Policy Server implementations.

 ## Permission Category Object Model
 | Attribute | Data Type | Description |